 Apart from its obvious visual selling point, the area is also home to a range of hiking routes and hot springs, best accessed with a pre-arranged tour.

-Bonus fact: The area is also known for generating sustainable energy, so you might learn a thing or two about conversation along the way!
+Bonus fact: The area is also known for generating sustainable energy, so you might learn a thing or two about conservation along the way!

 If you’re the kind of tourist who thrives on the adrenaline of outdoor sports, then hurry up and add rafting to your Iceland bucket list!